 We get some people that say “this bed is a little firm, but overtime it will probably get less firm, so I will go with this one.”
 Just like a new pair of shoes, a mattress will certainly break in overtime.
 However, if you are buying a high quality mattress that uses the best materials and you are properly taking care of it, the feel should not change drastically overtime.
-Don’t just assume a firm bed will turn into a medium.
-It’s firmness may wane a bit overt a period of many years, but it will still be a firm bed.
+For example, don’t assume a firm bed will turn into a medium.
+It’s firmness may wane a bit over a period of many years, but it will still be a firm bed.

 Make Sure You Work With A Company That Can Adjust With You

-Picking a mattere is not easy.
-Lying on something in a store and getting it 100% right that it will work when you get it home and start to sleep on it the first few months, let alone the next 10 – 15 years, doesn’t always happen.
-Make sure you are get your mattress from a company that will ensure your comfort needs are being met over the life of your mattress.
+Picking a mattress is not easy.
+Lying on something in a store and getting it 100% right so that it’s comfortable sleeping through the night in the beginning, let alone the next 10 – 15 years, doesn’t always happen.
+Make sure you get your mattress from a company that will ensure your comfort needs are being met over the life of your mattress.